Wednesday, October 15, 2025

 The truth is much of what the New Testament has to say about God’s Mercy and Forgiveness and Unconditional Love has its roots in The Hebrew Bible, like in the Psalms and much of Isaiah.
 The ugliest stuff in the Hebrew Bible still leads to a Happy Ending, it’s Hebrew Prophets who said God’s Punishments are for Correction and His fire a purging fire.
 And God’s Wrath is by no means absent from the New Testament or even specifically from Paul.

-This perception largely comes from The New Testament being shorter in total, especially in terms of actual narrative content.
-Pop culture focus on stories where God’s Wrath is apparent often purely for entertainment, but in The New Testament we run out of that content quicker not because it’s a smaller percentage of the whole but simply because it’s smaller.
+This perception is aided by The New Testament being shorter in total, especially in terms of actual narrative content.
+Popular Culture focuses on stories where God’s Wrath is apparent often purely for entertainment, but in The New Testament we run out of that content quicker not because it’s a smaller percentage of the whole but simply because it’s smaller.

 But I also think it’s in some cases made worse by mistakes in how The Hebrew Bible is translated relative to The New Testament.
 In the Hebrew you are a lot less likely to be confused about “Eye for an Eye” being a law of restraint rather than a mandate.